William D. Kickham

 The penalties for robbery, burglary, armed robbery and other Massachusetts theft crimes, make it clear that the legislature, District Attorneys, the courts and judges do not take these crimes lightly.

-Boston, Massachusetts Robbery Crimes Attorney: Why hire the Law Office of Attorney William D. Kickham To Defend My Burglary Charge?
+Boston, Massachusetts Robbery Crimes Attorney: Why Choose Attorney William D. Kickham To Defend My Burglary Charge?

-If you or someone you know is being investigated for or is charged with a Massachusetts robbery crime, that person is going to need to retain a talented and experienced Massachusetts robbery defense attorney - one who can demonstrate a proven track record of success in defending charges of robbery and armed robbery in Massachusetts.
+If you or someone you're acquainted with is under investigation or facing charges for a burglary crime in Massachusetts, that individual is going to need to retain a talented and experienced Massachusetts robbery defense attorney - one who can demonstrate a proven track record of success in defending charges of robbery and armed robbery in Massachusetts.
 To choose an attorney who only handles these cases "now and again" is a foolish decision, and anyone who does so, or who chooses an attorney based upon the lowest fee possible, is inevitably going to be sorry.
 In the legal profession as in any profession, "you get what you pay for."

 Don't make that kind of mistake.
 While our fees aren't among the lowest, our talent is among the highest.
 We know how to aggressively defend Massachusetts robbery charges, and we can protect you from Day One.
 Call us 24 hours a day, seven days a week at Ph.: (781) 320-0062, or contact us online for a free initial consultation, and we'd be glad to let you know what your legal options are, and what we can do for you.

 Westwood and Boston, Massachusetts criminal defense lawyer William D. Kickham has appeared as a legal analyst on a variety of respected media, including Fox News TV-25/Boston, The Boston Herald, WBZ-AM Radio 1030, WCVB-TV5/Boston, Nightside With Dan Rea, Greater Boston With Emily Rooney, Money Matters Radio/Boston, and The Metro Newspaper/Boston.
-Attorney William D. Kickham is turned to by respected reporters and media organizations in Massachusetts as an authoritative expert in the field of criminal defense law, and the case results he produces for his clients attest to this.
-Call us today at office number (781) 320-0062, or Atty.
-Kickham's cell phone number at (617) 285-3600, to arrange for a free initial consultation of your case.
+Attorney William D. Kickham is turned to by respected reporters and media.
+Recognized by prominent organizations in Massachusetts as a leading expert in criminal defense law, Attorney Kickham’s case results speak to his legal prowess.
+Reach out to us today at the office number (781) 320-0062, or Attorney Kickham's cell phone at (617) 285-3600, to schedule a free initial consultation for your case.
 If the matter is not an emergency, you can email us here and we will respond to you very promptly.

 Client Reviews